Diesel-Net/kiwi-8/README.txt

 https://github.com/tomdaley92/Chip8/releases

-Most games are playable, however there are still some issues with a select few.
+Most games are playable, however there are still some issues with a couple titles.
 No audio is implemented.
 A work in progress.

+The interpreter passes "SC Test.ch8" up to error 23 which is the first SCHIP opcode encountered.

 ROM Compatibility is discussed here: https://github.com/tomdaley92/Chip8/issues/9